ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

 To help your DevOps team achieve reliable operational health, service quality, and continuous improvement goals, add Cloud Event Management to your toolchain:

 1. From the DevOps dashboard, click **Toolchains**.
 Click the toolchain that you want to add Cloud Event Management to.
-Alternatively, on your app's Overview page, on the Continuous delivery card, click **View Toolchain** and click **Overview**.
+Alternatively, on your app's Overview page, on the Continuous delivery card, click **View toolchain** and click **Overview**.

  a.
-Click **Add a Tool**.
+Click **Add tool**.

  b.
 In the Tool Integrations section, click **Cloud Event Management**.